Overview

 These settings are not retroactive, newly saved changes will only impact data capture going forward.

-This selection allows you to create an Allow list of URLs that you can control from the Heap app, without using code.
+This selection allows you to create an allow list of URLs that you can control from the Heap app, without using code.
 This option will prevent data from being captured from any location that is not specified.
 For example, if you only want to capture public pages, you would set up those rules here.

 Once this radio option is selected, a textbox will appear.
 In order to add an entry, click inside the box, type the domain, subdomain, and/or pages you wish to capture, and then press Enter or Comma on your keyboard.